Senior PHP Developer – Cape Town

 Location – Cape Town

-Are you a PHP Developer looking for a new, fantastic opportunity?
+Are you a PHP Developer looking for a new, fantastic opportuntiy?
 This company prides itself of its ethos which is a ‘work hard, play hard’ mentality.
-At least once a week the Company will provide for a social event.
+At least once a week the Company will provide for a social event (usually on a Friday).
 The job comes with very social working hours, and every weekend you will have off!
 My client are well established and really look after their employess.
 You should apply soon so you don’t miss out on this chance.

 If you are passionate about technology and want to keep up with all the latest software then this will be for you!